BushraRahman/minesweeper-processing/WORKLOG.md

 ### May 24
 -Made untested versions of the methods countAdjacent and placeMines in Board class

+### May 25
+-Made untested version of displayMines in Board class -Overloaded drawSquare and edited the Space class so that drawSquare() can work properly -Testing mouseClicked() in Game class
+-Fixed some errors in mouseClicked() in Game class

 ## Que, Danielle

 ### May 22